zamaudio/zamvalve/README.md

 ZamValve - Valve distortion plugin

-Faust is required to compile this as LV2 or Ladspa plugin.
+Faust >=0.9.62 and LADSPA SDK is required to compile this LADSPA plugin.

-  make lv2
-    or
-  make ladspa

-  sudo make install
+  make && sudo make install